 Digitised copies of The Weekly Times dating from 1869 to 1954 are available to search online on Trove Newspapers.

-Microfilmed copies of The Weekly Times (historic and current) can be found in the Family History & Newspaper Room.
+Microfilmed copies of The Weekly Times (historic and current) can be found in the Newspapers and Family History Reading Rooms.

 The Melbourne Argus, published from 1846-1957, was one of Melbourne's key newspapers for over one hundred years.